I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 Web UI Features and Usage

-Now that the deployment is complete, let's look at the newly added Web UI.
+Now that deployment is complete, let's check out the newly added Web UI.

-Previously, you had to directly check the Step Functions execution history and logs, but now you can check and operate remediation status through a dedicated screen on a resource basis.
+Previously, you needed to check Step Functions execution history and logs directly, but now you can check and operate remediation status from a dedicated screen on a resource basis.

 Login Process

-After deploying the Admin stack, the Web UI URL and initial password will be sent to the email address specified in AdminUserEmail.
+After deploying the Admin stack, you'll receive an email with the Web UI URL and initial password at the email address specified in AdminUserEmail.

-When logging in for the first time, you'll be prompted to change your password, so set a new password and log in.
+You'll be prompted to change your password at the first login, so set a new password and log in.

 Findings (Remediate)

-The Findings to Remediate screen is displayed immediately after login.
+The Findings to Remediate screen appears immediately after login.

 This shows a list of unremediated findings detected by Security Hub CSPM.